Live Free or Die: Other uses

+"Live Free or Die" is the motto of USS New Hampshire, a Virginia-class nuclear-powered attack submarine in the United States Navy.

 "Live Free or Die" is popular among Unix users, a group which also cherishes its independence.
 The popularity dates to the 1980s, when Armando Stettner of Digital Equipment Corporation (DEC) had a set of Unix license plates printed up and given away at a USENIX conference.
 They were modeled on the license plates in New Hampshire, where DEC's Unix Engineering Group was headquartered.
 Stettner lived in New Hampshire at the time and used the vanity license plate UNIX.
 When DEC came out with its own Unix version, Ultrix, they printed up Ultrix plates that were distributed at trade shows.